daneses-alt/Manim_Work/README.md

 # Manim_Work
-Some simple manim code and sample videos
+Some simple manim code and sample videos.
+Click "download raw file" on any mp4 file to view it.

 # Divergence Thereom Illustration